 PriestmanGoode unveils A350 Private Sanctuary

-PriestmanGoode has revealed a new interior concept for private A350 aircraft that transforms the rear cabin into an adaptable sanctuary, maximising space while providing a calming, luxury environment.
+PriestmanGoode has revealed a new vision for private A350 aircraft that transforms the rear cabin into an "adaptable sanctuary", maximising space while providing a calm, luxurious environment.

-The concept emerged from a workshop on the evolution of luxury hosted by PriestmanGoode at the RedCabin Business Jet and VIP Interior Innovation Summit in Montreal last year.
-Drawing on insights about technology integration, wellness, personalisation and sustainable materials, the Private Studio team has created a unique interior that adapts to various passenger needs.
+The concept emerged from a workshop on the evolution of luxury hosted by PriestmanGoode at the RedCabin Business Jet and VIP Interior Innovation Summit in Montréal last year.
+Drawing on insights relating to technology integration, wellness, personalisation and sustainable materials, the Private Studio team has created a unique interior that adapts to various passenger needs.

 The consultancy has over 25 years of aviation experience, having completed multiple private interiors for widebody aircraft and private jets.